kinode-dao/kinode-book/src/terminal.md

 The value for each module is an object that specifies the configuration for that particular module.
 The object can contain the following fields:

-- `root` (Boolean): Indicates whether the script has root privileges
+- `root` (Boolean): Indicates whether the script has "root" privileges - meaning whether it gets *every* capability that the terminal has (not necessarily every capability in existence on your machine)
 - `public` (Boolean): Determines if the script is publicly accessible by other processes
 - `requestNetworking` (Boolean): Specifies whether the script will get networking capabilities
 - `requestCapabilities` (Array): An array that lists the capabilities requested by the script.
 Each element in the array can be either a string or an object.
 The string represents a `ProcessId` that this script will be able to message.
 When an object is used, it specifies a different kind of capability from `issuer` with `params` as an arbitrary json object.